 The last ingredient you will need is vegetable glycerin!
 This is essential to your DIY makeup setting spray!
 This bottle will last you a long time!!
 Glycerin makes the magic happen 🙂

+You might have tried glycerin makeup before, as many primers contain glycerin.
 Glycerin helps the makeup stick to it and remain intact for a longer period of time!
-Plus it’s super moisturizing for your skin!
+Plus it’s super moisturizing for your skin and will give your makeup a pretty, dewy finish!

 One word of caution: using too much glycerin can make your skin look a bit oily so use it sparingly and remember, you can always add more!